 Beware that constraining the potential on edges or points in 3D or on points in 2D usually yields a current outflow that is mesh dependent.

-To display this section, click the Show button (🐷) and select Advanced Physics Options.
+To display this section, click the Show More Options button ( 🐷 ) and select Advanced Physics Options in the Show More Options dialog box.

 Electric Potential